torontom/webapicore2jwt/README.md

 ### Running this solution:

-First download or clone the project in a local directory:
+First of all, download or clone the project to a local directory.

-Then you must create a local or cloud MongoDB instance.
-In this instance, it's necessary the creation of a **ProductDb** database and two collections, **Product** and **User**.
-You can use this commands bellow so you can incluse the user:
+Then you need to create a local MongoDB instance.
+In this example, create a database named as **ProductDb** and two collections: **Product** and **User**, then use the following command to insert a document into **User**, you can also do it with **MongoDB Compass** if you have it installed:

 ```javascript
 db.User.insert({"Name": "Joao Teste", "Login": "joao", "Password": "1234"})